 The latest version of Android Studio can be located here.
 You will need to click the green Download Android Studio button, accept the Terms and Conditions, and then click the blue Download Android Studio for Windows button.
 The download is slightly less than 900MB.

 After downloading the android-studio-bundle exe, we are ready to install.

 Navigate to your download directory and double click the android-studio-bundle-[version]-windows.exe file.
 This will bring up the installation wizard that will guide your through the process of installation.
 I recommend going with the default selections on everything, unless you would like to change the install location.

 When the installation is complete the final screen of the wizard will give the option to launch Android Studio.
 Hold off on this for now.
 First we need to create the Android platform version of our HelloWorld Cordova application.

 Section 4: Creating the Andriod platform code

 One of the great things about Cordova is its ability to create the code needed to run on any of its supported platforms.
 Developers do not need to create the project code for loading into Android Studio, nor do they need to know how to create an xCode project for creating iOS applications.
 The Cordova CLI has the ability to do this work for you.

 4.1 Use the Cordova CLI to create the Android Platform code

-Now that we have Android Studio installed, we are ready to use the CLI to create our Andriod platform code.
+Now that we have Android Studio installed, we are ready to use the CLI to create our Android platform code.
 Open a command prompt and move to the directory where the new HelloWorld application was created.
 Before we can load code into Android Studio, we first need to create the Android platform application using the Cordova CLI.
-Type following into the command prompt to create the Android platform code.

 cordova platform add android